danielireson/localkanban/README.md

 npm run build
 ```

 This builds the client app to `/web` ready for deploy to a static site host.
+A Dockerfile has also been included for building and launching the app in container environments using an integrated Node.js server.

 ## Future